 In sum, ERAs are hindered by their attempt to codify a broad and poorly defined right to a clean environment without specific procedural rights.
-Moreover, in the context of Lakes protection specifically, the efficacy of state-based measures is hindered by the very nature of Federalism: because of their massive size, the Lakes require uniform measures to prevent damage by every one of the states and countries that border them.
-The Furthermore, states are expressly forbidden from engaging in foreign policy, to cooperation with Canada to achieve a truly comprehensive scheme is impossible if left to the states.
-Even if state ERAs were to function perfectly as intended by their well-meaning drafters, they would still be ineffective in ensuring the health of the Lakes.
+Moreover, in the context of Lakes protection specifically, the efficacy of statebased measures is hindered by the very nature of Federalism: because of their massive size, the Lakes require uniform measures to prevent damage by every one of the states and countries that border them.
+Furthermore, states are constitutional-case/; see Held v.
+State, CDV-2020-307 (Mont.
+1st Jud.
+Dist.
+2023).